rangsimanketkaew/QM-on-TAIWANIA/README.md

 **DISCLAIMER:**
 1. I am not a staff of National Center for High-Performance Computing (NCHC), Taiwan.
-2. I am not related to National Center for High-Performance Computing (NCHC), Taiwan.
+2. I do not take any responsibility if any damage or failure cuased through use of all script or program taken through this Github repository.
-3. I do not take any responsibility if any damage or failure cuased through use of all script or program taken through this Github repository.
+3. All programs were written in C-shell and tested during in stage open beta testing.

 ---